rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 #### Polishing with Nanopolish

-We used Nanopolish on the ONT-only assemblies to get their base-level accuracy as high as possible.
+We used Nanopolish on the ONT-only assemblies to get their base-level accuracy as high as possible:
+* `python nanopolish_makerange.py draft.fa | parallel --results nanopolish.results -P 8 nanopolish variants --consensus polished.{1}.fa -w {1} -r reads.fa -b reads.sorted.bam -g draft.fa -t 4 --min-candidate-frequency 0.1`
+* `python nanopolish_merge.py polished.*.fa > polished_genome.fa`

 For this step we used the full set of [trimmed ONT reads](https://figshare.com/articles/Trimmed_ONT_reads/5170852) (before the read sets were subsampled).
 After using `nanopolish extract` to produce a fasta file from Albacore's output directory, we used [this script](nanopolish_read_filter.py) to exclude reads where Porechop disagreed on the bin.

-Commands:
-* `python nanopolish_makerange.py draft.fa | parallel --results nanopolish.results -P 8 nanopolish variants --consensus polished.{1}.fa -w {1} -r reads.fa -b reads.sorted.bam -g draft.fa -t 4 --min-candidate-frequency 0.1`
-* `python nanopolish_merge.py polished.*.fa > polished_genome.fa`

-We tried a second round of Nanopolish but found that it barely changed the results, so here we only report results from a single round of Nanopolish.
+We tried a second round of Nanopolish but found that it did not significantly change the results, so here we only report results from a single round of Nanopolish.